 How to make the best Chicken Momos at home?

-Perhaps, the recipe of Chicken Momos is really simple for me!
+The recipe of Chicken Momos is really simple for me!
 Why?
 Because, once dough and rolling, filling the momos is done then you just need 15 minutes to bring all the edges of this snack together.
+You can shape it according to your comfort.

 We use all purpose flour to make the outer layer of momos.
 But, the star of this dish is the minced chicken filling in the middle.
 As this filling has red chillies, ginger garlic, pepper powder and soya sauce as well, even a small ball of it makes you eat momos like never before.
 Indeed, they turn out that fingerlicking!

 Lastly, steaming the momos is not a rocket science at all.
-You can use a steamer for a the same or make them without steamer by using a pressure cooker (will share this method soon).
+You can use a steamer for a the same or make them without steamer by using the above given methods.

 Best Chicken Momos Recipe